Voltranex/McCabeThiele-FLARE/README.md

 # Update V-0.1 | 25.07.2021

 Now user make a choice about to on/off mode of Minimum stage calculation.
-Here is the example of McCabe–Thiele method without Minimum stages
+Here is the example of McCabe–Thiele method without minimum stages

 ![alt text](https://cdn.discordapp.com/attachments/861530555715682304/868619362028884010/McCabe-Thiele.png)